 \subsection{Photometric calibration}

-The photometric calibration process aims to produce calibrated magnitudes from instrumental magnitudes using reference sources.
-The initial absolute VIS photometric zero point calibration is computed based on 80 repeated measurements of the primary white dwarf spectrophotometric standard WDJ175318.65+644502.15 (Gaia SourceID 1440758225532172032) in short exposures in the self-cal field.
-On each image, thirteen-pixel diameter instrumental magnitudes are measured on short exposures.
+Photometric calibration produces calibrated magnitudes from instrumental magnitudes using reference sources.
+The initial absolute VIS photometric zero-point calibration is computed based on 80 repeated measurements of the primary white dwarf spectrophotometric standard WDJ175318.65+644502.15 (Gaia SourceID 1440758225532172032) in short exposures in the self-cal field.
+On each image, 13-pixel diameter instrumental magnitudes are measured on short exposures.
 A curve-of-growth analysis is used to compute the correction to total magnitudes.

 WDJ175318+6445 is part of a set of faint hot white dwarfs that were observed both photometrically and spectroscopically with WFC3/IR and STIS (Cycle 29 and 31) on the \ac{HST}.
 By combining GALEX, Gaia, and the \ac{HST} WFC3/IR data, the spectral energy distributions (SEDs) were fit with a grid of hot white dwarf templates.
 The best-fitting template was used to provide preliminary (1\,\text{--}\,2\% precision) synthetic VIS (and NISP) magnitudes.
 These SEDs will be refined over the coming months by combining the previous \ac{HST} data with new STIS observations of the stars.
 More details can be found in Appleton et al. (in prep.) and Deustua et al. (in prep.).
 Over the course of the \Euclid mission, it is expected that more calibration sources will be observed to further improve the accuracy of \Euclid's absolute calibration, which is directly linked to the \ac{HST} CALSPEC database \citep{bohlin2017}.